Goriška Brda

 Green Fields

-It has been often written that Slovenia is thought of as Europe’s bright, shiny green jewel.
-In 2016, Slovenia became the world’s first country to be declared a Global Green Destination, after reaching a record 96% level of compliance with the required sustainability criteria.
+It has often been written that Slovenia is thought of as Europe’s bright, shiny green jewel.
+In 2016, Slovenia became the first country in the world to be declared a Global Green Destination, after reaching a record 96% level of compliance with the required sustainability criteria.

-The country also boasts a 2,400-year-old winemaking tradition, and whilst it accounts for only 0.5% of Europe’s vineyards, the quality of its wine is seeing it gain increasing traction in global markets.
+The country also boasts a 2,400-year-old winemaking tradition, and whilst it accounts for just 0.5% of Europe’s vineyards, the quality of its wine has it gaining increasing traction in global markets.

 Brda

-‘It has been described as a mystical place, a sort of Shangri-la hidden within the hills.’
+‘It is a mystical place, a sort of Shangri-la hidden within the hills.’

 Perched between the Adriatic Sea and the Julian Alps, grapes here benefit from the favourable elements of both the mountains and the sea, whilst also offering some protection from the harsher extremes of each other.
 Vineyards enjoy the freshness and cool climate of the Alps, and the coastal influences of the Mediterranean, creating convection air currents that temper climate extremes.